andrew/ultimate-awesome/README.md

 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
 - [awesome-audiovisual](https://github.com/stingalleman/awesome-audiovisual) - Curated list of audiovisual projects.
 - [awesome-webshell](https://github.com/alphaSeclab/awesome-webshell) - Awesome webshell collection.
 Including 150 GitHub repo, and 200+ blog posts.
+- [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
+It mainly serves as an orientation for new lab folks.
+It may be biased towards my lab interest.
 - [Awesome-PS4-Jailbreak](https://github.com/IH0kN3m/Awesome-PS4-Jailbreak) - A list of PS4 Jailbreak links.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-flarum](https://github.com/realodix/awesome-flarum) - A curated list of amazingly awesome Flarum extensions and resources.